Direct Counterfactual Communication with Single Photons

+The proportion of multi-photon components in the signal arm is about 1.8\% under a coincidence window of 1 ns.
+Although the multi-photon components do not lead to an increase in the error rate, they do attenuate tangibly the counterfactual property when a finite number of imperfect interferometers are used, which is similar to the case of using coherence state lights for counterfactual communication (for details, see Materials and Methods).
+With a 10 dB collection loss in the heralded single-photon source, the multi-photon probability is reduced to an extremely low level, which could be ignored in practice.

-In order to realize $M=4$ for the outer loop, the signal photon needs to pass the nested Michelson interferometer three times, which can be realized as follows.
-Step 1, a mirror is placed in the entrance of the interferometer after photon incidence.
-Step 2, the photon oscillates through the interferometer for three times.
-Step 3, the mirror is taken away so that the photon can come out from the interferometer for detection in $D_0$ or $D_1$.
-Such scheme\cite{Zubairy:counterfactualQC:2013} requires to put and take away the mirror so frequently that it can match the photon pulse frequency.
-In our case, this speed needs to be in the order of microseconds, which is technically challenging.
-Thus, we replace the mirror with a half mirror, which does not require to move the mirror at all.
-The cost of this replacement is extra system loss.
-It can be shown that the optimal reflectivity of the half mirror is given by $(M-2)/M$ and hence in our case is 50\% for $M=4$.
+The signal photon needs to be controlled precisely to pass the nested Michelson interferometer thrice to ensure $M = 4$ for the outer loop, which can essentially be realized as follows.
+Step 1, a mirror is placed at the entrance of the outer interferometer after photon incidence.
+Step 2, a photon oscillates through the outer interferometer for three times.
+Step 3, the mirror is then removed so that the photon can emanate from the outer interferometer for subsequent detection by $D_0$ or $D_1$.
+Such a scheme \cite{Zubairy:counterfactualQC:2013} requires high-frequency emplacement and removal of the mirror so that it can match the frequency of the photon pulse.
+This speed needs to be on the order of nanoseconds in our case, which is technically challenging.
+As such, we employ a half-mirror strategically in place of a high-speed removable mirror, and details on the control of $M$ can be found in Materials and Methods.

-Another challenge in this experiment is how to ensure that the exit photons have been traveled through the interferometer for exactly three times ($M=4$).
-We distinguish between the desired and undesired photons by the spacial and timing modes.
-First, we tilt the half mirror with a tiny angle to separate the photons experiencing different cycles of the interferometer by the angles of emergence.
-Only the desired photons with the right spacial mode can be coupled to the single-mode fibers in front of $D_0$ and $D_1$.
-Meanwhile, we take the usage of the time delay between the photon triggers from $D_t$ and the detection clicks from $D_0$ and $D_1$ to select out the desired events.

-Biased BSs are used in the nested Zeno effect setting, as shown in Fig.~\ref{Fig:zeno:theoryfig}.
-We employ a wave plate and a polarizing beam splitter (PBS) to realize the function of a biased BS.
-According the SLAZ scheme\cite{Zubairy:counterfactualQC:2013}, we align the optical axis of two quarter-wave plates, $Q_1$ and $Q_2$, to $\pi/16$ as for $M=4$, and that of a half-wave plate $H_1$ to $\pi/8$ as for $N=2$, as shown Fig.~\ref{Fig:cfcomm:setup}.